ILOVEYOU: Deceptive methods

-The email format is considered to be one of the first examples of malware using social engineering, by encouraging victims to open the attached file under the pretext they had a lover who was attempting to contact them.
-This was exacerbated by the fact that emails appeared to come from close contacts as a result of the worm's use of its previous victim's contact lists.
-The worm's subsequent success has resulted in the use of social engineering in many modern-day malware attacks.
+ILOVEYOU used social engineering to aid its spread, encouraging potential victims to open the infected attachment by playing on their romantic desires.
+By using each victim’s address book, emails sent by the worm appeared to come from close contacts.
+This further encouraged recipients to run the worm.
+The worm's subsequent success demonstrated the capability of social engineering, which continues to be used in many modern-day malware attacks.

 The attachment used a file name that took advantage of a feature of Microsoft Windows, "Hide extensions for known file types", where only the base file name would be displayed.
-As the file name was parsed from right to left, which would be stopped after the first period, to victims the attachment could appear to be an inconspicuous .txt file incapable of holding malware.
-The worm's real .vbs extension could be hidden.
-De Guzman also claimed that a bug in Windows 95, where code in email attachments was automatically run upon being clicked, contributed to the worm's success.
+As such, to victims the attachment could appear to be an inconspicuous .txt file incapable of holding malware, and the worm's real .vbs extension would be hidden.